thatgauripai/interactive-quiz-game/README.md

 - **LCD Display** – Shows quiz questions and answer options.
 - **Four Push Buttons** – Players select answers using dedicated buttons (A, B, C, D).
 - **LED and Buzzer Indicators** –
-  - Green LED and short beep for correct answers
+  - Green LED and short beep for correct answers.
-  - Red LED and long beep for incorrect answers
+  - Red LED and long beep for incorrect answers.
 - **Score Tracking** – The game keeps track of correct answers and displays the final score at the end.
 - **Looping Mechanism** – Automatically moves to the next question and restarts after the quiz ends.